timisted/TICoreDataUtilities/README.markdown

   * `persistentStoreDataPath`: the path to the persistent store file on disk.
 By default, this will take `persistentStoreDataFileName` and append it to the application's documents directory on the iPhone, or `~/Library/Application Support/AppName` on the desktop (creating the directory if necessary).
   * `persistentStoreType`: the type of file to use.
 By default, this uses `NSSQLiteStoreType`.
   * `persistentStoreOptions`: a dictionary of options specified when the persistent store is created.
 By default, the only option is `NSMigratePersistentStoresAutomaticallyOption` set to `1`.

 * The managed object model object used by default is created using `mergedModelFromBundles:nil`.
+You can override this behavior either by setting the `managedObjectModel` property on the `TICoreDataFactory` object to your own model object, or by specifying that it should use a specified `.momd` file (a compiled data model bundle) using one of three options:

+    * use the class method `coreDataFactoryWithMomdName:`
+    * use `initWithMomdName:` to initialize the factory
-If you want to specify a different model object, just set the `managedObjectModel` property on the `TICoreDataFactory` object *before* calling `managedObjectContext`.
+    * set the `momdName` property on the factory before requesting a managed object context

+  For each of these options, you specify the name of the *compiled* managed object model, without its extension (like `initWithWindowNibName:` for `NSWindowController` and `initWithNibName:` for `UIViewController`).
+The name of the compiled managed object model will be the same as the managed object model file, but with spaces changed to underscores  (e.g. Test Model.xcdatamodeld will be compiled to Test_Model.momd).

+  If you don't have a data model *bundle*, i.e. just a single data model file, this will also be picked up by `TICoreDataFactory`, even though it will be compiled to a `.mom` file rather than `.momd`.

 ###Specifying Options
 If you need to specify your own options to override the defaults, just set them as properties: